As a constitutionally protected right, bankruptcy can do some pretty powerful things. It can:

 If you are in difficult financial straits, and you have lost your home or have not been paying on your credit cards, chances are your credit is already damaged.
 In cases like this, Bankruptcy may actually be the quickest way to repair your credit score by wiping the slate clean so you can start rebuilding your financial health.

-Though a Chapter 7 Bankruptcy and a Chapter 13 Bankruptcy will remain on your credit report for 10 years and 7 years respectively, your credit will rebuild much quicker than that since you will no longer have those debts dragging your score down.
+Though a Chapter 7 Bankruptcy will remain on your credit report for 10 years, your credit will rebuild much quicker than that since you will no longer have those debts dragging your score down.
 In general, our clients have been able to receive credit cards in 4 to 6 months, buy cars in 1 to 2 years, and buy a house 3 years after finishing their Bankruptcy process.
 Following your successful debt discharge, we stand ready to inform you of actions you can be taking to help repair your credit score and are happy to review your annual credit report with you.
 Did we answer your question about Bankruptcy?

 Yes.
 When you are able to buy a house again is related to when the government will begin backing your mortgage loans again.
 Currently, people are able to purchase a house in as short as 3 years of completing their bankruptcies.
 Did we answer your question about Bankruptcy?